[Post updated 07/09/19]

-- Connect with other likeminded people.
 Conferences and events that I attend usually have a hashtag which can be used to find other people who are also going to be attending the same event (and tweeting about it, with the hashtag).

-- Increase my visibility through making new connections with people I would probably never have the opportunity to discover in person.
+Twitter is brilliant for making new connections with people I would probably never have the opportunity to discover in person.

-- Help others.
 In time of need (emergencies, natural disasters etc.), Twitter is a fantastic platform to share important information and bring people together.

 Feedback on events and experiences.
 If I’ve had a great experience with a product or service that is aligned with my Twitter account, I’ll let that individual or business know – it’s good to show some love on social media, when it’s deserved! 🙂

-- Get support and potential solutions to problems.
-Ok, so most people do not like airing dirty laundry in public (always keep your digital footprint in mind), but sometimes we can get the quickest response to a problem on social media.
+Most people do not like airing dirty laundry in public (always keep your digital footprint in mind), but sometimes we can get the quickest response to a problem on social media.
 A lot of big businesses have dedicated support accounts on Twitter, which demonstrate their dedication to serving their customers but also enable them to help when needed and sometimes calling isn’t an option.

-- Crowdsource and research.
 I’ve previously used Twitter to crowdsource research participants for my dissertation and research trends, pain points, wants and needs via social listening.